@masatomakino/threejs-shader-materials

 side: Side

-Defines which of the face sides will be rendered - front, back or both.
-Default is THREE.FrontSide.
-Other options are THREE.BackSide and THREE.DoubleSide.
+Defines which side of faces will be rendered - front, back or both.

 stencilFail: StencilOp